tristanpadiou/MCP-Agent/DEPLOY.md

 # Deployment Guide for Hugging Face Spaces

-This guide explains how to deploy your MCP Agent app to Hugging Face Spaces using Docker.
+This guide explains how to deploy your MCP Agent app to Hugging Face Spaces using Docker and uv.

 ## Files Created

-- `Dockerfile` - Container configuration for Python 3.13.2
+- `Dockerfile` - Container configuration for Python 3.13.2 with uv package manager
 - `.dockerignore` - Optimization file to exclude unnecessary files from build
 - Updated `app.py` - Changed server binding from 127.0.0.1 to 0.0.0.0 for Docker compatibility